sk82jack/PlasterTemplate/README.md

 Do you want to deploy to a custom repository or the PSGallery?
 [C] Custom repository  [P] PSGallery  [?]
-Help (default is "C"): c Enter the URL for the custom repository: http://proget.test.com
+Help (default is "C"): c Enter the URL for the custom repository: http://proget.test.com Do you want to deploy docs with mkDocs?
+[No] Do not deploy docs with mkDocs [Yes] Deploy docs with mkDocs [?]
+Help (default is "No"): yes
 ```

+If you choose to deploy docs with mkDocs, you will need to ensure that your GitLab-CI running has access to a Personal Access Token via a variable.

 At this point it will create your module.